3liz/lizmap-locales/web-client/README.md

 corresponding to the current branch of lizmap-locales.

-Then you have to execute this command from the web_client directory, by giving the path to the `lizmap-web-client/lizmap/` directory:
+Then you have to execute this command from the web_client directory, by giving the path to the `lizmap-web-client/.jelixlocales.ini` file:

 ```
 cd web-client/
-./update_from_lizmap.sh /path/to/lizmap-web-client/lizmap/
+./update_from_lizmap.sh /path/to/lizmap-web-client/.jelixlocales.ini
 ```

 Then you push them to Transifex